hwangt17/term_project/proposal.md

 ## Implementation Plan

-We will have a dataset in our library
+We will have a dataset in our library, and a GUI or a Website to run the program/application.

 ## Project Schedule